 This is the homepage for CS 465: Language, Logic and Computation), a course offered by Fritz Ruehr at the Computer Science Department of Willamette University.
 The course develops formal languages from the perspectives of logic, mathematics and computer science, but emphasizes semantics of programs, in contrast with the traditional treatment of formal languages as sets of strings.
 It is organized as a tour of successively enriched object languages and of the meta-linguistic techniques needed to rigorously describe them.

-The style of presentation will be influenced by functional programming, category theory, and the Curry-Howard correspondence and the Squiggol school of constructive programming (catamorphisms, anamorphisms, etc.); Haskell is used as an implementation meta-language.
+The style of presentation will be influenced by functional programming, category theory, the Curry-Howard correspondence, and the Squiggol school of constructive programming (catamorphisms, anamorphisms, etc.); Haskell is used as an implementation meta-language.

 The official course description reads:

 Language is the basic for complex communication, whether as natural language between humans or as formal language between humans and computers.
 In programming, different kinds of formal languages are crucial tools in all stages of development, from the logics used to specify requirements, to the programming languages used to implement algorithms and the mathematical notations used to analyze their behavior.
 In this course we will study the general phenomenon of formal language by exploring the syntax, semantics and logics of a broad range of examples, beginning with the simplest numeral notations and operator algebras and continuing through to computationally complete languages and sophisticated type systems.
 In addition to studying abstract descriptions of syntax and semantics, students will reinforce their understanding by implementing language-based tools in a functional meta-language.